ShreyasKulkarni12/STM32F429-BareMetal/README.md

 *code_generating_PWM_usingTimers.txt* contains a code where the internal GenPurpose timer-2 has been used to generate a PWM signal of 500ms with also the on-board Red LED toggling at 1 sec intervals, in the "PWM using Timer channels" folder.

-The *UART folder* contains all code where STM32 and FTDI-FT232 UBS-serial connector is used for performing Serial communication.
+The *UART_usingSTM32 folder* contains all code where STM32 and FTDI-FT232 UBS-serial connector are used for performing Serial communication.
 The code, hardware connections & other information is in the UART folder.